New Big Money Means RELX PLC (RELX) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a 3.65% gain in the last 1 month and extending the period to 3 months gives it a 10.81%, and is -2.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.14% over the week and 1.10% over the month.
+The stock witnessed a 0.03% loss in the last 1 month and extending the period to 3 months gives it a 10.95%, and is 0.24% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.29% over the week and 1.14% over the month.

 RELX PLC (RELX) Analyst Forecasts